kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 logs or events for this purpose.
 -->

+This feature will be built into kubelet and behind a feature gate.
+Examining the kubelet feature gate would help in determining whether the feature is used.
+The enablement of the kubelet feature gate can be determined from the `kubernetes_feature_enabled` metric.

 ###### How can someone using this feature know that it is working for their instance?

 <!--